Waterloo Fire Rescue

 STATION 1 (Headquarters), 425 E 3RD ST, Waterloo, IA 50703

 News concerning recent incidents and road or weather conditions are often provided through social media, in addition to traditional news sources.
-Stay updated on recent events and news from the department with the following Facebook and Twitter feeds.
+Stay updated on recent events and news from the department with the following Facebook, Twitter feeds and on YouTube.